 Bertha Rojas Peña: Coordinator of the Regional Natural Park Guácharos Puracé Biological Corridor.
 CAM.

 Would you like to support us?

-Our research and conservation activities strongly depend on the individual contributions of tapir lovers and fans.
-Funds received are used to cover expenses of personal, equipment and supplies You can donate using our PayPal account or you can contact us if you prefer some other alternative to make a donative.
+Our research and conservation activities rely heavily on individual contributions from tapir lovers and enthusiasts.
+The funds received are used to cover the costs of personnel, equipment and supplies.
+You can donate using our PayPal account or you can contact us if you prefer an alternative way to make a donation.
 You can also donate equipment.
-We mainly need trail cameras to intensify our sampling efforts in the field.
-You can decide to become a patron through a regular contribution to our project and receive regular updates of our field activities.
-You can do it in PayPal by checking on “Make this a monthly donation”.
+We mainly need camera traps to intensify our sampling efforts in the field.
+You can decide to become a patron by making a regular contribution to our project and receive regular updates on our field activities.
+You can do this on PayPal by checking “Make this a monthly donation”.

 Now you can also help us by buying a product that we have designed for mountain tapir lovers.
 In the short term we will be adding more products that you will be able to buy online and have them delivered to your home.